material-components/material-components-web-react/packages/switch/README.md

 Prop Name | Type | Description
 --- | --- | ---
-className | String | Classes to be applied to the chip element checked | Boolean | Indicates whether the switch is checked ("on") disabled | Boolean | Indicates whether the switch is disabled nativeControlId | String | Id attached to the native control for relationship with the label
+className | String | Classes to be applied to the switch element checked | Boolean | Indicates whether the switch is checked ("on") disabled | Boolean | Indicates whether the switch is disabled nativeControlId | String | Id attached to the native control for relationship with the label